-Frequently your spreadsheet looks like a traffic jam regarding too many conditional formatting rules.
-Excel has a hidden “feature”.
-If you have a large amount of unique conditional formatting rules that may indeed be the reason for the slow calculations, in this case, you should eliminate some of the rules in the sheet.
+Sometimes your spreadsheet looks like a traffic jam regarding too many conditional formatting rules.
+This is because Excel has a hidden “feature.”
+If you have many unique rules, that may be the reason for the slow calculations.
+In this case, you should eliminate some rules in the sheet.

 Tip: Excel provides a quick way to delete rules.
 Click the Conditional Formatting button on the Home tab and select clear rules.

-But it’s not a smart decision to delete all rules from a worksheet!
+But it’s not smart to delete all rules from a worksheet!

-In this case, we would like to delete the rules from Column G (Product Names).
+In this case, we want to delete the rules from Column G (Product Names).
 Select the ‘G2:G24’ range.

-To properly delete a rule, select the ‘Manage Rules’ box, and select which conditional formatting rules that are to be removed.
+To properly delete a rule, select the ‘Manage Rules’ box and click on the conditional formatting rule you want to remove.

 Click OK to delete the rule.